If you have a heart problem, you can take propranolol to:

 - other medicines for an irregular heartbeat such as amiodarone or flecainide

 - other medicines which can lower your blood pressure.
 These include some antidepressants, nitrates (for chest pain), baclofen (a muscle relaxant), medicines for an enlarged prostate gland like tamsulosin, or Parkinson's disease medicines such as levodopa.

-- medicines for asthma or chronic obstructive pulmonary disease (COPD)
+- asthma or chronic obstructive pulmonary disease (COPD) medicines

-- medicines for diabetes, particularly insulin - propranolol may make it more difficult to recognise the warning signs of low blood sugar.
+- diabetes medicines, particularly insulin – propranolol may make it more difficult to recognise the warning signs of low blood sugar.
 Speak to your doctor if you have low blood sugar levels without getting any of the usual warning signs.
 You should check your blood sugar after exercise, and follow usual advice about checking it before driving, or operating machinery.

 - medicines to treat nose or sinus congestion, or other cold remedies (including those you can buy in the pharmacy)